College of Liberal Arts & Social Sciences > About > Initiatives > HumanitiesX Collaborative > Get Involved > Fellowship Application

 To Apply

-Each team (faculty members(s) and community partner) should submit a completed HumanitiesX Fellowship Application Form with the supplemental materials noted below to the HumanitiesX Coordinator, Amanda Lautermilch, no later than December 5, 2024 at 11:59 pm.
+Each team (faculty members(s) and community partner) must submit a completed HumanitiesX Fellowship Application Form with the supplemental materials noted below to the HumanitiesX Coordinator, Amanda Lautermilch, by the deadline(s) on the top of this page.

 Note: Teams with two faculty should designate one faculty member to submit on behalf of the team.